flokkr/docker-hadoop/readme-parts/04_rest.md

 ## Examples

-For getting started use the incloded docker-compose file and start both hdfs and yarn clusters:
+For getting started use the included docker-compose file and start both hdfs and yarn clusters:

 ```
 docker-compose up -d